 NZ Lifestyle Block Smart Series Part Six: Lessons from Rhys Taylor’s award-winning 10-year-old eco home

-This award-winning Geraldine home may be 10 years old, but it’s still way ahead of the average NZ house.
+This award-winning Geraldine home is 11 years old and still way ahead of the average NZ house.

 Words: Nadene Hall Images: Kirsten Sheppard Additional images: Rhys Taylor